UBC-MDS/data-analysis-review-checklist/data-analysis-review-checklist.md

 - [ ] **Readability:** Are scripts, functions, objects, etc., well named?
 Is it relatively easy to understand the code?
 - [ ] **Style guidelides:** Does the code adhere to well known language style guides?
 - [ ] **Modularity:** Is the code suitably abstracted into scripts and functions?
 - [ ] **Tests:** Are there automated tests or manual steps described so that the function of the software can be verified?
+Are they of sufficient quality to ensure software robsutness?

 ### Reproducibility

 - [ ] **Data:** Is the raw data archived somewhere?
 Is it accessible?
 - [ ] **Computational methods:** Is all the source code required for the data analysis available?
 - [ ] **Conditions:** Is there a record of the necessary conditions (software dependencies) needed to reproduce the analysis?
 Does there exist an easy way to obtain the computational environment needed to reproduce the analysis?
-- [ ] **Automation:** Can someone other than the authors easily reproduce the data analysis?
+- [ ] **Automation:** Can someone other than the authors easily reproduce the entire data analysis?

 ### Analysis report